gaviral/pre_bunker_health_communications_system/data/openai-agents-python_with_ollama.md

 topic = "Step by step example of installing Apache Ignite v3 on Docker." print(openai_agent_workflow(topic))
 ```
-The openai_agent_workflow function orchestrates the collaboration between multiple OpenAI agents to:
+The `openai_agent_workflow` function orchestrates the collaboration between multiple OpenAI agents to:

-Fetch articles using the content_planner_agent.
+- Fetch articles using the `content_planner_agent`
-Refine the content using the writer_agent.
+- Refine the content using the `writer_agent`
-Deliver a final, polished article.
+- Deliver a final, polished article

-How the Workflow functions together:
+#### How the Workflow Functions Together:

-Content Collection:
-The content_planner_agent gathers real-time articles using DuckDuckGo.
+1. **Content Collection**: The `content_planner_agent` gathers real-time articles using DuckDuckGo
-2. Editing & Refinement:

-The writer_agent takes the raw content and crafts a detailed, coherent, and technically accurate blog post.
+2. **Editing & Refinement**: The `writer_agent` takes the raw content and crafts a detailed, coherent, and technically accurate blog post
-3. Output:

-The final blog post is printed and returned.
+3. **Output**: The final blog post is printed and returned

-Step 10.
-Tracing.
+### Step 10: Tracing

 The Agents SDK automatically traces agent runs, making it easy to track and debug the behavior of your agents.
-You can access the tracing information via theOpenAI Dashboard.
+You can access the tracing information via the OpenAI Dashboard.

 Press enter or click to view image in full size

+## Enhancements

-Enhancements that you could add here:
+You could add the following enhancements:

-Error Handling: Manage cases where no articles are found.
+- **Error Handling**: Manage cases where no articles are found
-Multi-Agent orchestration: Add an editor agent for grammar and tone improvements.
+- **Multi-Agent Orchestration**: Add an editor agent for grammar and tone improvements
-Parallel Execution: Use async with Runner.run() for faster orchestration.
+- **Parallel Execution**: Use async with `Runner.run()` for faster orchestration

 For example, you can add the following Agent and asynchronous agent orchestrations as shown below:

 ```python